Millennial Day Theory: Support for the theory

-The main support for this view is found in the passages regarding the original Sabbath system that the Judeo-Christian God instituted, while also taking the verses of Psalms 90:4 and 2 Peter 3:8 into consideration.
+The main support for this view is found in the passages regarding the original Sabbath system that the Judeo-Christian-God instituted, while also taking the verses of Psalms 90:4 and 2 Peter 3:8 into consideration.
 According to the proponents of the theory, Book of Hosea 6:1-2 demonstrates that after two days, the Lord will revive Israel, and on the third day, restore her and live with her forever.
-According to these Christians, Jesus has indeed been gone for two millenniums.
+According to these Christians, Jesus has indeed been gone for two millennia.
 He was crucified during a time of severe Roman oppression that was directed towards Israel, which eventually caused the dispersion of Israel in the 1st century AD.
 Counting the first two days as two millenniums, and the third day as the Millennium in which Christ reigns on Earth may invariably lead to the conclusion that Jesus will return soon - most likely within the 21st century.
 It is this perception of Bible prophecy that provides the motivation to create a theory that is rooted in absolute Biblical literalism and is entirely based on Premillennialism.

 Additional support for the theory can be found in the Apocrypha.
 The Book of Jubilees records the end of the life of Adam in chapter four.
 Jubilees 4:29-30 "And at the close of the nineteenth jubilee, in the seventh week in the sixth year [930 A.M.] thereof, Adam died, and all his sons buried him in the land of his creation, and he was the first to be buried in the earth.
 And he lacked seventy years of one thousand years; for one thousand years are as one day in the testimony of the heavens and therefore was it written concerning the tree of knowledge: 'On the day that ye eat thereof ye shall die.'
 For this reason he did not complete the years of this day; for he died during it."
 This theory has led some Christians to make a connection between the "Day of the Lord," the "Last Day," the "Sabbath," and the 1000-year reign of Christ, seeing them as synonyms.
 However, this interpretation is not widely held at this time.